tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

   * Using bos2bos script :ref:`bos2bos`
   * Using the IP report button TODO :ref:``
  * Uninstall Braiins OS+
-  * Using Braiins OS+ Box :ref:`bosbox_uninstall`
+  * Using BOS+ Toolbox :ref:`bosbox_uninstall`
   * Using SSH scripts :ref:`ssh_package_uninstall`

 .. _bosbox:
 ***************
-Braiins OS+ Box
+BOS+ Toolbox
 ***************

-Braiins OS+ Box is a new tool, that allow the user to easily install, uninstall, update, detect and configure Braiins OS+.
+BOS+ Toolbox is a new tool, that allow the user to easily install, uninstall, update, detect and configure Braiins OS+.
 It also allows to do it in batch mode, which makes the management of a larger number of devices more easy.
 This is the recommended way to manage your machines.

 =====
 Usage
 =====

-  * Download the **Braiins OS+ Box** from our `website <https://braiins-os.com/>`_.
+  * Download the **BOS+ Toolbox** from our `website <https://braiins-os.com/>`_.
   * Follow the sections bellow

 =======================================